za/amy/docs/event.md

+New events can be created by accepting a workshop request ***INSERT LINK HERE*** or by manually entering in a new event.

-A new event is created by clicking on "New Event" in top right corner.
+To manually create a new event, click on "New Event" in top right corner.

 * Import from URL
 * Slug